-So it is critical for any Poker player to have solid strategies that they can employ in their game to improve your chances of winning and ultimately, make more money.
+So any Poker player must have solid strategies that they can employ in their game to improve their chances of winning and ultimately, make more money.

 Below are some Poker strategies and skills that players can utilize to become true Poker sharks.

-One thing that can greatly improve your decision making in Poker is knowing exactly how many outs you have.
-If you have already committed money to the pot, knowing how many outs you have will let you know whether or not to continue betting more money or to fold and save yourself some money because the chances of you winning the round is too low.
+One thing that can greatly improve your decision-making in Poker is knowing exactly how many outs you have.
+If you have already committed money to the pot, knowing how many outs you have will let you know whether or not to continue betting more money or to fold and save yourself some money because the chances of you winning the round are too low.

-The ability to successfully bluff is one of the most important tools of any Poker player.
-Everyone knows, you will sometimes be dealt a bad hand, but being able to convince others that your hand is stronger than it actually is can net you a lot of money.
+The ability to successfully bluff is one of the most important tools for any poker player.
+Everyone knows, that you will sometimes be dealt a bad hand, but being able to convince others that your hand is stronger than it is can net you a lot of money.

 One of the most important parts of any bluff is to decide whether or not to bluff.
 This sounds very obvious, but one of the biggest mistakes when it comes to bluffing is players deciding halfway through the round to bluff which makes the bluff look very unconvincing and somewhat obvious.
-It is important for the player to decide early in the round to bluff and build a foundation for his/her hand so it looks like you have a strong hand from the get-go.
+The player needs to decide early in the round to bluff and build a foundation for his/her hand so it looks like you have a strong hand from the get-go.

 The best way to play poker is to play with a clear mind so that you can make decisions more clearly, your moves are not as obvious.
 Everyone gets tilted, especially in high stakes games where you could be losing a lot of money, and when this happens people tend to make poorer decisions leading to more loss, and then tilt – and so the cycle continues.